BearKidsTeam/ballance-wiki/en/MAIN.md

 <!--endsec-->

 <!--sec data-title="Gameplay Skill" data-id="section1" data-show=true ces-->
-Ballance also has some reputations in speedrun territory.
+Ballance has its own place in speedrunning.
 If you want to get good results, it is also very important to master some game skills.
 In [here](gameplaySkill/MAIN.md), there are skills about controlling your ball, but also stimulate various game's bugs to serve you.
 Why not check it out?
 <!--endsec-->

 <!--sec data-title="Mapping" data-id="section2" data-show=true ces-->
 Are you surprised by various custom maps and are very interested in their creation?
-To [here](mapping/MAIN.md), we will teach you to create a custom map step by step.
+[Here](mapping/MAIN.md) is a tutorial to help you create a custom map step by step.
 <!--endsec-->

 <!--sec data-title="Illustrated Book of Elements" data-id="section6" data-show=true ces-->
-There are many elements in Ballance, but they are not easy for beginners to master them flexibly.
+There are many elements in Ballance, but they are not easy for beginners to master them.
 [This section](elements/MAIN.md) will help beginners better understand some of the elements via the display of pictures, and this section will also help cartographer better combine all kinds of elements in their custom map.

 In addition, this section will not only display the institutions in the original Ballance, but also display all the elements in Balllance’s derivative works.
 This section identifies the scope of use of each element.
 <!--endsec-->